chonkcheto/fish-network-docs-testing/introduction-to-investment-clubs.md

 ### Introducing Iron Key Capital’s Investment Club

 \
-Iron Key Venture Partners LLC (i.e Investment Club) brings together professionals, emerging founders, VCs, and angel investors to invest in the next wave of emerging technology that sits at the intersection of blockchain and AGI\*.
+Iron Key Capital Ventures Series 1 LLC (i.e Investment Club) brings together professionals, emerging founders, VCs, and angel investors to invest in the next wave of emerging technology that sits at the intersection of blockchain and AGI\*.

 Our club structure brings a new sustainable model to community driven early stage investing, while providing the necessary services required to scale seed stage startups.